piusnmuhumuza/software-engineering/BusinessEngineering/softwareEngineering.md

 The term ["Software Crisis"]( https://en.wikipedia.org/wiki/Software_crisis) was coined together by attendees at the first [NATO Software Engineering Conference](https://en.wikipedia.org/wiki/NATO_Software_Engineering_Conferences) in 1968 at Garmisch, Germany.

-### The Beginning of Software Engineering
+## The Beginning of Software Engineering

 In the wake of the [Software crisis](https://en.wikipedia.org/wiki/Software_crisis), [Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) emerged as a new engineering discipline concerned with all aspects pertaining to software production that encompassed the theories, concepts, principles, techniques, standards, and tools that could be used for developing high-quality and reliable professional software.

-At the time, Software Engineers & Software Developers couldn’t keep up with complexity of the projects they were being asked to work on, therefore the [software crisis](https://en.wikipedia.org/wiki/Software_crisis), originally defined in terms of productivity, was used in reference to the inability to find and hire qualified programmers but has over time evolved to emphasize quality which is how we now use terms like [Software Quality](https://en.wikipedia.org/wiki/Software_quality) and [Software Quality Assurance](https://medium.com/@piusnmuhumuza/a-basic-understanding-of-software-quality-assurance-307317b82867).

 By identifying the many problems of software development It was thus, proposed that the adoption of an engineering approach to developing software which is how [Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) was conceptualized.

 The term [‘Software Engineering’](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) first was used in the late 1950s and early 1960s, where the concept of software engineering was first suggested at the 1968 NATO Science Committee in (Garmisch) Germany, while discussing the '[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis)'.
 It is generally believed these conferences marked the official start of the profession as the term ['Software Engineering'](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76).
 The NATO Science Committee sponsored two conferences ( [The NATO Software Engineering Conferences]( http://homepages.cs.ncl.ac.uk/brian.randell/NATO/)  ) on [Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) in 1968 and 1969, which gave the field its initial boost.

-[Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) emphasizes a systematic, disciplined approach to the development of software that typically applies to the construction of large software systems (or products) involving numerous Software Development and engineering teams.
-High-quality software was and is evolvingly characterized with being highly dependable, safe, secure, reliability, efficient, usable, accessible, and maintainable.
-It is not feasible to achieve all these in any one software product but many them is expected to be achievable.

-### Breaking Down Software Engineering
+## Breaking Down Software Engineering

 [Software Engineering](https://piusnmuhumuza.hashnode.dev/a-business-technology-enthusiasts-guide-to-software-engineering) is a body of knowledge whose concepts and principles can be approached in parallel with the software development life cycle beginning with a general introduction to software engineering, which essentially defines this body of knowledge, as well as the main methodologies of software engineering.

-**Engineering:** Mostly involves applying science, conventional methods, and applicable tools to find cost-effective and sustainable/scalable solutions to developing problems.
-This can be in any industry where engineering is applicable.

-**Development:** Is the process of developing, being developed, or the result of developing.

-**Software Architecture:** Refers to the fundamental structures or building blocks of a software system.
-The way software components (subroutines, classes, functions) are arranged and interact or integrate with each other.

-**Software Engineering:** Is a systematic, disciplined & more so quantifiable approach to the development, operation, and maintenance of software or software projects.
+It emphasizes a systematic, disciplined approach to the development of software that typically applies to the construction of large software systems (or products) involving numerous Software Development and engineering teams.

-**Software Development:** Is a set of activities _conceiving, specifying, designing, programming, deploying, documenting, and testing (bug fixing)_ involved in the process of creating and maintaining software applications, frameworks, or other software components.

-#### Front-end Vs Back-end Vs Full-stack Development
+## Front-end Vs Back-end Vs Full-stack Development

 Front-ends work on what the user can see while Back-ends build the infrastructure that supports it and Full-stacks are both in one.
 Both Front-ends & Back-ends are necessary components for high-functioning software or applications.